Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 8 - The Challenger</h3>

-**Energizers:** Being in control and taking charge, achieving goals and overcoming obstacles, and standing up for oneself and others, for example, leading and taking charge of a situation, standing up for oneself or others, achieving a difficult goal through determination.
+**Energizers:** Being in control and taking charge, achieving goals and overcoming obstacles, and standing up for oneself and others, for example, leading and taking charge of a situation, standing up for oneself or others, achieving a challenging goal through determination.

 **Drainers:** Feeling vulnerable or powerless, controlled or dominated, criticized or rejected, forced to submit or back down.
 For example, feeling powerless or helpless, being controlled or dominated by others, and facing criticism or rejection.